Ananthan3117/Introduction-to-Databases-and-SQL-Querying/README.md

 # Introduction to Databases and SQL Querying

-This repository contains notes and examples on database fundamentals and SQL queries.
+This repository contains my personal notes on Databases and SQL Querying and examples.
-Topics include:
-- Database basics
-- Table creation
-- CRUD operations
-- Joins
-- Constraints
-- Subqueries
+It is intended for quick reference and learning.